William Henry Goodyear: Research

 Goodyear developed a theory that medieval churches throughout Europe displayed curved lines, concave walls, widening naves and other asymmetries, that were not accidental phenomena created by settling stone or poor construction, but the original architects' deliberate inventions.
 Goodyear called these deviations "architectural refinements."

-Between the years 1895 and 1914, Goodyear conducted survey expeditions to Europe, Turkey, Egypt and Greece visiting medieval cathedrals, churches, and mosques, meticulously noting the measurements of piers, transepts, apses, etc. and taking numerous photographs of these details in his efforts to document the occurrences of refinements.
-The photographs taken during these expeditions provide not only the visual key to his work on refinements but are also valuable records of medieval churches and cathedrals before the world wars.
+Between 1895 and 1914, Goodyear conducted survey expeditions to Europe, Turkey, Egypt and Greece.
+He visited medieval cathedrals, churches, and mosques, meticulously noting the measurements of features such as piers, transepts and apses, and took numerous photographs of these details in order to document the occurrences of refinements.
+The photographs are valuable records of medieval churches and cathedrals before the world wars.

 On his 1895 research expedition to Italy he was accompanied by photographer John McKecknie and took additional images of objects within Italian museums.
 In 1900, Goodyear traveled to the Paris Exposition with photographer Joseph Hawkes.
 They brought back numerous images from the exposition including street life, vistas, pavilions, statues, and other structures and decorative details.

 Ultimately, Goodyear hoped to publish his findings and observations on medieval architecture as a scholarly book, a goal that he never met.
-His results, however, were published from time to time in articles in the American Journal of Archaeology, the Architectural Record; the American Architect; the Architect and Contract Reporter (London); Building News and Engineering Journal (London); Architectural Review (London); Journal of the Archaeological Institute; Journal of the Royal Institute of British Architects; Reports of the Smithsonian Institution; Revue de L’Art Chretien; Brooklyn Institute Bulletin; and in a Brooklyn Museum publication series, Memoirs of Art and Archaeology.
+His results, however, were published from time to time in articles in the American Journal of Archaeology, the Architectural Record; The American Architect, the Architect and Contract Reporter (London), Building News and Engineering Journal (London), The Architectural Review (London), Journal of the Archaeological Institute, Journal of the Royal Institute of British Architects, Reports of the Smithsonian Institution, Revue de L’Art Chretien, and Brooklyn Institute Bulletin; and in a Brooklyn Museum publication series, Memoirs of Art and Archaeology.